Tips for adjusting to metformin

 Proper hydration is essential when taking metformin.
 It helps the medication work effectively and can reduce the risk of side effects.
 Make sure to drink plenty of water throughout the day, aiming for at least 8-10 glasses.
 Consider carrying a water bottle with you to stay hydrated on the go.

-See also Metformin intracranial hypertension
+See also Metformin side effects ttc

 Benefits of staying hydrated: